lazanasAle/Multidimensional_DS/README.md

   - **Interval Tree**
   - **Segment Tree**
 - Efficient handling of interval-based queries
-- Suitable for both static and dynamic datasets
 - Used as standalone structures for comparative evaluation

 ---